Anviking/Decodable/README.md

 - Skip adapting the `Decodable` protocol, and parse things differently depending on the context (like `defaultBranch` in the example code).

-- Create your own throwing parsing-functions, e.g for `NSDate`-parsing.
+- Create your own throwing decode-functions, e.g for `NSDate`.

 ### Arrays
 The default behaviour for array decoding is to throw if one element throws.
 The special operator `=>?` will catch errors when decoding elements in an array and filter out faulty objects.